 You’ve finally found the perfect location for your new business.
-Before you sign a lease remember that no matter now friendly your prospective landlord seems, the lease is not likely to be in your favor.
+Before you sign a lease, remember that no matter now friendly your prospective landlord seems, the lease is not likely to be in your favor.
 Here are some important points to consider before signing a commercial lease.

-Chances are when you find your perfect space the landlord will just happen to have a lease in his back pocket that “all his tenants have signed without a problem.”
+Chances are that when you find your perfect space, the landlord will just happen to have a lease in his back pocket that “all his tenants have signed without a problem.”
 Chances are he’ll hold the lease with one hand and a pen filled with your blood in the other.
 Chances are he’s banking on you signing the lease without bothering to read it, which many of his tenants have probably done in the past.
 I hope the chances are you’re much too smart to do so.

 I don’t care how many people he says are lined up to rent the space, you should take the lease home and take all the time you need to review it thoroughly before putting your name on the dotted line.
-Trust me, if the space was that hot it would be rented already, so don’t let anyone pressure you into acting too quickly.
+Trust me — if the space was that hot, it would be rented already, so don’t let anyone pressure you into acting too quickly.

-Even if you read every word of the lease yourself have an attorney give it a second look because a lease is a legal document and as such, is written in a language mere mortals rarely understand.
+Even if you read every word of the lease yourself, have an attorney give it a second look because a lease is a legal document and, as such, is written in a language mere mortals rarely understand.

 Forget reading the fine print.
-When it comes to a lease it’s ALL fine print, and you should always get a more experienced pair of eyes to go over the details.
+When it comes to a lease, it’s ALL fine print, and you should always get a more experienced pair of eyes to go over the details.

 Here are a few other things to consider before signing a lease.